magento/devdocs/guides/v2.0/mtf/create_test/create_new_test.md

  1. Checks if a field has a `dataset` key in a value that comes from a variation.
 If it doesn't, then field is assigned a value from the variation.
  2. If it does, then a new Store fixture is created with a `dataset` from a Store repository (`<magento2>/dev/tests/functional/tests/app/Magento/Store/Test/Repository/Store.xml`).
  3. Checks if the `store_id` field exists in the Store fixture.
-If it doesn't, a new Store fixture is created.
+If it doesn't, a new Store in Magento is created.
  4. Returns a Store `name` value.

-We can save it as `<magento2>/dev/tests/functional/tests/app/Magento/Search/Test/Fixture/Synonym/ScopeId.php`.
+We should save it as `<magento2>/dev/tests/functional/tests/app/Magento/Search/Test/Fixture/Synonym/ScopeId.php`.

 ![Synonym ScopeID data source location]({{site.baseurl}}common/images/mtf_tutorial_datasource.png)